PERIOD (TITIK)

 Benar: John saw Kate; he also saw Jean.

-Commas also set off contrasting expressions beginning with not.
+Commas also set off contrasting expressions beginning with

 Benar: I wanted this one, not that one.